 Chemical Structure of Iodoform

-The 3D chemical structure of iodoform is based on the ball and stick model that displays both the atoms' three-dimensional portions and the bonds between them.
-Therefore, the spheres' radius is smaller than the rod lengths to provide a lucid view of the atoms and bonds within the structure model of iodoform.
+The 3D chemical structure of the iodoform is based on the ball and stick model that displays both the atoms' three-dimensional portions and the bonds between them.
+Therefore, the spheres' radius is smaller than the rod lengths to provide a lucid view of the atoms and bonds within the structural model of the iodoform.

 Uses of Iodoform

 There are numerous uses of iodoform, and we have compiled a list for you.

 Iodophors is most typically used in the hospitals and it has many other uses as well which are listed below-

 It is used as an antiseptic to treat minor skin conditions.

 It is used in a variety of disinfectant products.

 It is used in products that are used for cleaning polarized films such as LCDs and LEDs.

 It possesses antiseptic properties and is therefore medically important.